joshgerdes/jekyll-uno/_posts/2011-10-13-staticvoid_repository_pattern-nuget.md

         var s = document.getElementsByTagName('script')[0]; s.parentNode.insertBefore(nb, s);
     })();
 </script>
-I recently published a <a href="http://nuget.org/List/Packages/StaticVoid.Core.Repository">NuGet package</a> which contains my version of the repository pattern for EF4.1 so i thought it would be good to write a bit of an explanation of how i use it and what impact this has on the way i access databases within my own applications.
-My goal is to allow people to use this pattern to reduce the code required to perform the common database tasks while reducing the coupling to the actual underlying database/ERM framework and making the flow of data throughout applications more seamless and hence more elegant.<br />
+I recently published a <a href="http://nuget.org/List/Packages/StaticVoid.Core.Repository">NuGet package</a> which contains my version of the repository pattern for EF4.1 so I thought it would be good to write a bit of an explanation of how I use it and what impact this has on the way I access databases within my own applications.
+My goal is to allow people to use this pattern to reduce the code required to perform the common database tasks while reducing the coupling to the actual underlying database/ORM framework and making the flow of data throughout applications more seamless and hence more elegant.<br />
 <pre class="nuget-button" style="width: 100px;">Install-Package StaticVoid.Core.Repository</pre>I would also like to outline a few places this method falls down and what the pitfalls are around these specific circumstances.<br />
 <br />
 To use the StaticVoid Repository pattern several things need to be set up.<br />